rsimai/ShuttleXpress/README.md

     sudo udevadm control --reload-rules && sudo udevadm trigger
     ```

-3. Create a `shuttle` group and add your user to it:
+3. Create and add your user to the `shuttle` group:

     ```bash
     sudo groupadd shuttle